wizardofki-mage/LC-3-Five-Exam-Averaging-ASM-Program/README.md

 ## Technologies:
 - LC-3 assembly language and the LC-3 editor and simulator (see below):

-## How to assemble and run the .asm file
+## Setup
-Running the assembly language file requires the LC-3 (Little Computer 3) Simulator created by Yale N. Patt and Sanjay J. Patel.
+Running the .asm assembly language file requires the LC-3 (Little Computer 3) Simulator created by Yale N. Patt and Sanjay J. Patel.
 It can be downloaded at https://highered.mheducation.com/sites/0072467509/student_view0/lc-3_simulator.html
 1. Open the .asm file in LC3Edit.exe (version 3.0.0.0)
 2. Click on Translate --> Assemble.